antiwinter/false-color/README.md

 ## What can this package do

-`false-color` generally converts a number to a color, and the color represents the value.
+`false-color` generally converts a value to a color, and the color represents the value.
 This is useful when you want to color a graph when doing data visualization.

 ## Install